 Tim Koller: I think it’s about the better data.
 There are investors who look at a Bloomberg screen to make investment decisions, and having sustainability factors available there provides a lot of visibility to the issues.
 But the investors who drive the market are typically much deeper than that.
 They’re going to spend a month doing their research before they decide to make an investment in a company.
 They’re going to follow it for a long period of time.
 They’re going to be more interested in what material factors may drive the company’s value.

-What ultimately matters, we’ve learned from sophisticated long-term investors, is the importance of management credibility.
+we’ve learned from sophisticated long-term investors, is the importance of management credibility.
 It’s not so much about the amount of data.
 It’s that managers, when facing those investors one on one, are able to talk about what’s really going to matter, what’s going drive the cash flows, and what’s being done about it.

 So the disclosures are good because they get the conversation going.
 But whether or not they’re mandated or audited, what really matters to those investors is, when they’re face to face with management, whether they have a sense of what management really knows what they’re talking about and what they’re doing about it.